xwmx/nb/README.md

-Any folder may contain an optional plain text file named `.pindex` containing a list of basenames from that folder, one per line, that should be treated as "[pinned](#-pinning)", meaning they appear first in some list operationsn including `nb` and `nb ls`.
+Any folder may contain an optional plain text file named `.pindex` containing a list of basenames from that folder, one per line, that should be treated as "[pinned](#-pinning)", meaning they appear first in some list operations, including `nb` and `nb ls`.
 Entires are added to a `.pindex` file with [`nb pin`](#pin) and removed with [`nb unpin`](#unpin).

 #### Archived Notebooks